 Our solution?
 Using automated scheduling software!

-Through an automated, digital scheduling app, like Connecteam, you easily eliminate all the pain points of using Google Calendar.
+Through an automated, digital scheduling app, like Connecteam, you easily eliminate all the pain points of using Google Calendar for a work schedule.
 Even though you’re used to using it day in and day out, it’s time to move away from your comfort zone.
-Connecteam eases scheduling so that you can get back to what’s really important, growing your business!
+Connecteam eases employee scheduling so that you can get back to what’s really important, growing your business!

 As a manager, you have a thousand tasks and the last thing you want is to be sitting for hours scheduling.
 In a single click on Connecteam’s app, managers can:

 - Create bulk shifts, group shifts, repeat shifts, drag and drop, copy and paste previous weeks in minutes!

 - Save time and use pre-made week and shift templates.
 In addition, import schedules from Excel.

 - Nothing slips through the cracks as you receive auto-reminders and push notifications.
 If you decide to publish open shifts for employees to grab as soon as an employee chooses a slot, you are notified in real-time.